table1/framework-project/README.md

 framework new                      # Interactive mode
 ```

-The CLI uses the same `new-project.sh` script as Option 2, ensuring consistency.
+The CLI fetches and runs the latest template script from GitHub, so you're always creating projects with the current version.

 ### Option 2: One-Time Script (No CLI Installation)